Canon 5D Mark III vs Sony RX0

 Studio photographers will appreciate that the Canon 5D Mark III (unlike the RX0) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark III and the RX0 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark III and the RX0 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the RX0 was followed by the Sony RX0 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Sony RX0 Manual.
+Further information on the features and operation of the 5D Mark III and RX0 can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Sony RX0 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark III or the Sony RX0 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.